 It is considered the luxury destination of Malaysia.
 It is an island that includes some of the country’s best beaches and top resorts.
 Less of a cultural destination and more a relaxing and sunbathing place.
 Have a look at the newly opened Ritz Carlton for the ultimate luxury resort experience.

 Tea lovers be welcome.
-Driving through the Cameron highlands is a must.
-Visit some of the farms and enjoy the views you get when walking up hill.
+Driving through the Cameron Highlands is a must.
+Visit some of the farms and enjoy the views you get when walking uphill.
 It is a place many backpackers visit for the walks you can do here but they are perfectly fine for the exclusive tourist.

 An area to visit for two things.
 The botanic gardens, including a Japanese garden.
 Come at the right time and you can witness a tea ceremony.
 Missed it?
 Not to worry.
 Dress up in traditional clothing and take a picture in the tea house.
-Close to the gardens you will find a not very typical hotel called Colmar.
+Close to the gardens, you will find a not very typical hotel called Colmar.
 Modeled after the French city Colmar, it is more of a mini village.
-You can sleep there and enjoy all hotel facilities but most people come to have a look as a day trip.
+You can sleep there and enjoy all the hotel facilities but most people come to have a look like a day trip.

 When you are in cities like Kuala Lumpur you will often see places that serve Penang food.
-The cuisine is not too different but it has what you could call an x factor.
+The cuisine is not too different but it has what you could call an x-factor.
 It is hard to explain really.
 Most of the time they are being more experimental or flamboyant with their dishes.
 Penang itself is truly a tourist destination for both foreigners and locals.

 (images by Lonely Planet, Shutterstock)